 Two Opera Scenes programs are presented to the public at the end of each semester in which all students from the opera performance classes participate.
 Studio productions are presented at the end of the spring semester.
 Productions have included: Signor Deluso, Goblin Market, The Telephone, A Hand of Bridge, The Stoned Guest, The Cradle Will Rock, La Voix Humaine, Le Portrait de Manon, and Phi-Phi!
 Outreach productions are also presented to area public schools.

 Frequent visits and master classes by such guest artists as Renée Fleming (MA ‘83), Marilyn Horne, Hermann Prey, William Sharp (MA ‘76), Håkan Hagegård, Martina Arroyo, Benita Valente and Dawn Upshaw help to enhance the vocal experience at Eastman.
-Vocal coaches such as Armen Guzelimian, Martin Katz, Thomas Muraco, Craig Rutenberg, Graham Johnson and Roger Vignoles have also presented master classes at Eastman.
+Vocal coaches such as Margo Garrett, Armen Guzelimian, Martin Katz, Thomas Muraco, Craig Rutenberg, Graham Johnson and Roger Vignoles have also presented master classes at Eastman.